Athletics Coach Award

 Candidates should have a minimum of an old UKA Level 1 award or a new Coaching Assistant award.
 It is strongly recommended that coaches have three months minimum practical experience of coaching after the completion of the award before commencing on the AC programme.
 Candidates may progress quicker, at their own discretion, however insufficient coaching experience may have an impact in successfully completing the assessed elements of the programme.

 Anyone wishing to attend the AC programme will need to complete an application form and sign up to the terms and conditions of being a Coach.
-Forms should be submitted to the education team in the relevant Home Country.
+For courses run by England Athletics you can register and book via uLearn.
+For courses in the other Home Countries, forms should be submitted to the education team in the relevant Home Country.
 In addition to the application to be licensed, Coaches require a current UKA police records check; DBS checks are not transferable between sports and other organisations therefore UKA must have a new check made.
 The DBS itself is free for club volunteers.

 For details on how to arrange a DBS check please click here.